krujos/willitconnect/README.md

 ➜ ./gradlew bootRun
 ```

-If you are making changes to index.js, afterwards you'll need to use babel to transform
-the jsx before testing or deploying your changes
+If you are making changes to index.js, afterwards you'll need to webpack to transform the jsx before testing or deploying your changes

 ```
-➜ npm install -g babel
+➜ npm install webpack -g
-➜ babel index.js --compact --no-comments > index-babel.js
+➜ webpack --colors --progress (from the project root directory) ➜ ./gradlew clean && ./gradlew build
 ```

 #TODO